gchurch/ASP.NET-eShop/README.md

 The API is documented using Swagger which is shown here: https://webangular20210218164157.azurewebsites.net/swagger/index.html

+To run the application locally, in a command prompt navigate to src\Web.Angular\ClientApp and run the command "npm start".
+Then in Visual Studio set the Web.Angular project as the startup project and then start.

 ## React Front-end

 I created a similar SPA front-end using React.
 The code for this is in the Web.React project.

 The React app is deployed on Azure here: https://webreact20210218165252.azurewebsites.net/products

+To run the application locally, in a command prompt navigate to src\Web.React\ClientApp and run the command "npm start".
+Then in Visual Studio set the Web.React project as the startup project and then start.

 ## Razor Front-end

 I also created a separate front-end using ASP.NET Core MVC and Razor.
 The code for this is in the Web.Razor project.
 For this version of the application I have implemented authentication and authorization using Identity.
 Users must be registered and logged in to an account in order to create a product.
 Users can only edit and delete products that they have created themselves.
 The admin account can edit and delete all products.

 The Razor app is deployed on azure here: https://webrazor20210219144828.azurewebsites.net/Products

+To run the application locally, set the Web.Razor project as the startup project and then start.

 ## Clean Architecture